Thermoelectric radiation detector based on superconductor/ferromagnet systems: Superconductor/ferromagnet thermoelectric radiation detector

 where \(\tilde h=h/k_B T\) and \(\tilde\Delta =\Delta/k_B T\).
 The function $f_1$ can be approximated with an expansion \(f_1(\tilde\Delta) = \sum_{n=1}^\infty C_n/\tilde \Delta^n\) with coefficients \(C_0\approx 440\), \(C_1\approx -500\), \(C_2\approx 1400\), \(C_3\approx -4700\).
 An expansion for \(f_2\) is \(f_2(\tilde\Delta) = \sum_{n=1}^\infty B_n/\tilde \Delta^n\) with coefficients \(B_0 = 64\), \(B_0 = 64\), \(B_1 = 144\) and \(B_2 = 258\).
 The derivation of Eq.~\eqref{eq:Gep_approx} is presented in the appendix.

 In the following, we employ the above formulas to discuss the behavior of the SFTED.
-For this, we evaluate the above integrals numerically to obtain predictions of the optimal junction conductance, figure of merit, the total NEP and the time constant.
+For this, we evaluate the above integrals numerically to obtain predictions of the optimal junction conductance, the thermoelectric figure of merit $zT$, the total NEP and the time constant.
 The optimal normal-state junction conductance $G_T$ is plotted as a function of temperature in Fig.~\ref{fig:optimalG}.
-As the electron-phonon heat conductance becomes relatively weaker than the junction conductance at low temperatures, also the optimal junction conductance strongly depends on temperature.
-Note that for an Al absorber with volume $\Sigma=0.3$ W/(m$^3$ K$^5$), volume $\Omega=10^{-19}$ m$^3$ and $\Delta=200$ $\mu$eV, the dimensionless parameter $k_B^5 G_T/(e^2 \Sigma \Omega \Delta^3)=G_T \times 20$ $\Omega$.
+As the electron-phonon heat conductance becomes relatively weaker than the junction conductance at low temperatures, the optimal junction conductance also depends strongly on temperature.
+Note that for an Al absorber with electron-phonon coupling constant $\Sigma=0.3$ $\times 10^9$ W/(m$^3$ K$^5$), volume $\Omega=10^{-19}$ m$^3$ and $\Delta=200$ $\mu$eV, the dimensionless parameter $k_B^5 G_T/(e^2 \Sigma \Omega \Delta^3)=G_T \times 20$ $\Omega$.
 The optimal normal-state resistance of the junction is thus within the range 20 k$\Omega$ $\dots$ 20 M$\Omega$.
 Moreover, since both $G_T$ and $\Sigma \Omega$ depend on the area of the absorber, the real optimizable parameters are the absorber film thickness and the junction conductance per area.
-In what follows, we use $G_T=5\times 10^{-4} e^2 \Sigma \Omega \Delta^3$ corresponding to a junction conductance of 1 M$\Omega$, optimal roughly at $T \approx 0.1 \Delta/k_B \sim 200$ mK.
+In what follows, we use $G_T=5\times 10^{-4} e^2 \Sigma \Omega \Delta^3$ corresponding to a junction resistance of 40 k$\Omega$, optimal roughly at $T \approx 0.1 \Delta/k_B \sim 200$ mK.
+This corresponds to a resistance times unit area of 400 k$\Omega \, \mu$m$^2$, which is quite easily reached with AlO$_2$ tunnel junctions \cite{strambini17}, but would be somewhat challenging for spin-filter EuS barriers, ranging typically between 10-1000 M$\Omega \, \mu$m$^2$ \cite{moodera88}.

 On the other hand, the thermoelectric figure of merit $zT$ depends strongly on the detector polarization.
 We show this by plotting $zT$ for the parameters indicated above as a function of the exchange field at $T=0.1\Delta/k_B$ in Fig.~\ref{fig:ZT}.
 Due to the presence of the electron-phonon process acting as an extra heat channel, the figure of merit does not exceed unity.